blind-oracle/cortex-tenant/README.md

 tenant:
   # Which label to look for the tenant information
   label: tenant

   # Whether to remove the tenant label from the request
   label_remove: true

   # To which header to add the tenant ID
   header: X-Scope-OrgID

   # Which tenant ID to use if the label is missing in any of the timeseries
   # If this is not set or empty then the write request with missing tenant label
   # will be rejected with HTTP code 400
   default: foobar

   # Enable if you want all metrics from Prometheus to be accepted with a 204 HTTP code
-  # regardless of the response from Cortex.
-This can lose metrics if Cortex is
+  # regardless of the response from upstream.
+This can lose metrics if Cortex/Mimir is
   # throwing rejections.
   accept_all: false
 ```